 The companies take a zero-tolerance stance against bribery, extortion, fraud and money laundering.
 These relevant policies are communicated to employees upon the employment.
+All new employees and directors are required to attend training arranged by the Human Resources Department that include an introduction to the companies' policies on anti-corruption and anti-bribery.
 In addition, there are channels including the "whistle-blowing procedures" for the employees to report any suspicious activities.
 Allegations will be investigated while respecting the privacy and anonymity of the whistle-blowers and disciplinary actions such as dismissal or legal actions will be taken if the allegations are substantiated.